oscarm1094/XmlGenerator/README.md

 - add your xsd file to src/main/xsd
 - modifiy pom.xml in order to change the packageName atttibute.

-once you have preconfigured, run in a command line the following: *mvn jaxb2:xjc* or *mvn clean install* finally review in the target folder the generated resources
+once you have preconfigured, run in a command line the following: *mvn jaxb2:xjc* or *mvn clean install*.
+Finally review in the target folder the generated resources